Burrill & Company

 Series A in 2004

-Neosil, Inc. is a pharmaceutical company specializing in dermatology.
-It has developed a topical hair growth product and is also working on a broad-spectrum topical anti-microbial agent aimed at treating acne and other infections.
-Neosil's core technology offers extensive anti-infective capabilities, characterized by a long duration of effectiveness and flexible formulation options.
+Neosil, Inc. is a pharmaceutical company specializing in dermatology, focusing on the development of innovative topical products.
+The company has successfully created a topical hair growth treatment and is also advancing a broad-spectrum topical anti-microbial agent aimed at treating acne and preventing infections.
+Neosil's core technology offers extensive anti-infective properties, ensuring prolonged effectiveness and versatility in formulation.
+Through its research and development efforts, Neosil is dedicated to addressing unmet needs in dermatological treatments.

 Biomimetic Therapeutics